algolia/instantsearch/docgen/CONTRIBUTING.md

 githubSource: docgen/src/widgets.md
 ---

-# The start of your page
+The start of your page...
 ```